mike-brown-angi/version-checker-test/README.md

     name: flux-system
   validation: client
 ```
 This introduces a new subdirectory into our repository ./repos.
 That directory will get checked for repository definition yaml.
-Update *./ops/kustomization.yaml* to add the file to it's resources.
+Update *./ops/kustomization.yaml* to add the file to its resources.
 ```yaml
 ...
 resources: